 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Isolated from mainland Australia by the Bass Strait, some of the wildlife and marine life that inhabit Tasmania’s wilderness and coastal landscapes are seen nowhere else.
-Combine your enthusiasm for expedition cruising with wildlife spotting opportunities with Coral Expeditions Tasmania voyages aboard Coral Discoverer.
+Some of our wildlife highlights of Tasmania include:

 The wombat is a large marsupial about the size of a stocky small dog and is found in south-eastern Australia, including a robust population across Tasmania.
 One of the best places to see wombats in the wild is on Maria Island on Tasmania’s east coast.
 Being marsupials, female wombats rear their young in a pouch, but with a distinct difference to other marsupials.
 Wombats have a backwards-facing pouch – a useful evolutionary feature that prevents wombats covering their young with soil when digging.
 Wombats are nocturnal creatures and have powerful claws and rodent-like front teeth that they use for digging extensive burrows.
 They are herbivores and eat mainly grasses, herbs, bark and roots.